Complexity Reviews - Columbia / Virginia Class shock qualification programs

 Buyer not available

 The Department of Defense, through the Naval Undersea Warfare Center Division Newport (NUWCDIVNPT), is seeking small businesses to provide an OK-542 Stowage Drum/Level Wind Assembly Carrier on a Firm Fixed Price basis.
-The procurement involves the fabrication, priming, and painting of the Carrier, which is critical for the overhaul of Towed Array Handling Equipment used in SSBN/SSGN 726 CL Submarines.
-This equipment is essential for maintaining operational readiness and safety standards within the Navy.
-Interested vendors must submit their quotations electronically by April 9, 2025, and are encouraged to contact Hannah Murphy at Hannah.l.murphy7.civ@us.navy.mil or 401-832-8020 for further details.
+The procurement involves the fabrication, priming, and painting of the Carrier, which is crucial for the overhaul of the Thinline Towed Array Handling Equipment used in SSBN/SSGN 726 CL Submarines.
+Interested vendors must adhere to strict compliance and quality standards, including providing various certifications and documentation, with quotes due electronically by April 9, 2025.
+For further inquiries, vendors can contact Hannah Murphy at Hannah.l.murphy7.civ@us.navy.mil or by phone at 401-832-8020.

 Buyer not available